 And so we leave the story of the grown-up aunt, knowing what ultimately happened to her, and we return to the story about the girl.
 I found that girl this past week in the 1940 census.
 That year she was 16 years old and living in a convent in Houston, Texas, with eight nuns and 103 other girls and women listed in the census as "charges."
 Through further research I've learned that the nuns who ran the convent were from an order known for its work with "wayward girls and fallen women."
 Given the circumstances of my aunt's early life, I find it difficult to think of her as wayward.
 Or fallen.
 Broken maybe.
 Lonely, for sure.

 I will probably never know, nor is it any of my business, the circumstances surrounding the conception of the child born to the girl.
 That act may have been tragic, too, but until I learn otherwise I will refuse to think of it that way.
 I want to believe that the girl met a boy, her first love, someone who would finally hold her close and make her believe that good times lay ahead of them.
 Maybe that's wishful thinking.
 If not my aunt, though, then certainly there were others among the "charges" in that convent whose stories began with love and ended in loss and shame because of the mores of the time.
 So many young women.
 So many different stories.

 Life can be cruel sometimes.

 And what of the boy, the father of that baby?
-When a certain old song shuffled up on my iTunes list this morning, I thought for the first time about his role in this story.
-Except for the fact that my aunt's name was definitely not Joanne, the song made me imagine that boy as he might have been in later years, grown well into manhood and maturity, remembering that young girl and wondering whatever happened to her.
+When a certain old song shuffled up on my iTunes playlist this morning, I thought for the first time about his role in this story.
+Except for the fact that my aunt's name was not Joanne, the song made me imagine that boy as he might have been in later years, grown well into manhood and maturity, remembering the young girl and wishing he knew what had happened to her.

-Thanks to Somewheremaybe for posting the song and its lyrics on YouTube.
+Thanks to Margaret Chaplynski for posting this video on YouTube.